Garvanand/Camscanner/README.md

-# Camscanner Project using OpenCV Cv2 library fo rimage processing
+# Camscanner Project using OpenCV Cv2 library for image processing